5 Halloween Safety Tips for Pets

 2. Prevent a ghoulish disappearance:

 The unfamiliar sights and sounds on Halloween could spook your pup and cause him to run.
 If he does dart out the door, make sure he’s wearing a fully charged smart collar and identification tags.
-The GPS location tracking monitor and real time escape notifications in the Whistle GO Explore and Whistle Switch will make it easy to find your dog among the trick-or-treaters so you can be reunited quickly.
+The GPS location tracking monitor and real time escape notifications in the Whistle Health & GPS and Whistle Health & GPS+ will make it easy to find your dog among the trick-or-treaters so you can be reunited quickly.

 3. Hide the Halloween candy: